JSlusark/minishell/README.md

 The tokenizer processes the input character by character, building a list of tokens.
 Its logic is designed to identify and classify elements of the shell syntax in a single pass.

--   Whitespace characters are used as a delimiter between tokens, they skipped and not stored (unless it is part of a quoted string).
+-   Whitespace characters are used as a delimiter between tokens, they are skipped and not stored (unless it is part of a quoted string).

 -   The tokenizer pays special attention to metacharacters like `>`, `<`, `>>`, `<<`, and `|`, which are always treated as separate tokens with specific types (`REDIR_IN`, `REDIR_OUT`, `APPEND`, `HEREDOC`, `PIPE`).